jeffreylanters/react-unity-webgl/.github/LEGACY_DOCUMENTATION/WIKI_V7.X.md

 });
 ```

-## Sending messages to your Unity Context
+## Sending messages to your Unity Content

-The Unity Context object allows you to send messages back to your Unity Instance.
+The Unity Content object allows you to send messages back to your Unity Instance.
 The first paramater contains the name of the Game Object you want to send your message to.
 The seconds parameter contains the name of the public method attached to the game object in any of its components.

 These message can contain an optional value to take full control of the two-way communication.
 You can read more about parameters and JavaScript to Unityscript types here.
 An implementation could look something like: